mikeyuniverse/test-creatly-golang-dev/README.md

 ## Description

-It is necessary to implement a web service that will have the following endpoints
+It is necessary to implement a web service that will have the following endpoints.

 - POST /sign-up
 - POST /sign-in